 So, what is the next 12 months going to hold for you?
 Will it be your best year yet, or just another so-so performance.
 The good news is that it is entirely within your control.
 The starting point is point 1 above – setting some goals.
 If you are finding it tough to really understand what the potential of your business is – then get some outside advice such as a business coach or marketing consultant to help you.
 This can also help with creating the plan, the accountability aspect, and they may also be able to help you identify and track the right KPIs.

 Whatever you do, don’t just do nothing!
-This year coming could be your year!
+This year could be your best year yet!

 Disclaimer: Please note we are not dieticians and that any weight loss references are for illustration purposes only.
-Happy Christmas 🙂
+Happy New Year 🙂

 Latest posts by Ian Kirk (see all)